-- 50334------ Visual Arts Food Decorating Advanced: Exhibit a decorated, stacked and/ tiered cake, using a minimum of four Level 3 techniques.
-Exhibit may use cake or cake form. - 50335------ Visual Arts Food Decorating Master: Write a one-page written description of your project, including your goals, plans, accomplishments, and evaluation of results.
+- 50334------ Visual Arts Food/Cake Decorating Advanced: Exhibit a decorated, stacked or multi-layer cake; or a tiered cake, using a minimum of four Level 3 techniques.
+Exhibit may use cake or cake form. - 50335------ Visual Arts Food/Cake Decorating Master: Write a one-page written description of your project, including your goals, plans, accomplishments, and evaluation of results.
 Include up to four pictures of your accomplishments AND exhibit an original design decorated cake using more than five techniques.
-Exhibit may use cake or cake form. - Visual Arts Chalk/Carbon/Pigment: Enter division A or B based on the type of material the art was created.
+Exhibit may use cake or cake form.

+Visual Arts Chalk/Carbon/Pigment: Enter division A or B based on the type of material the art was created.